lightsourceengine/jjs/README.md

 # JJS: Just JavaScript

-Small, modern JavaScript runtime for embedding in C/C++ applications.
+Small, modern JavaScript engine for embedding in C/C++ applications.

 # Motivation

-JavaScript runtimes, like V8, are fantastic, but they bring long compile times, large memory footprints, and can be difficult or impossible to compile on some platforms.
-The small runtimes, like QuickJS, are not frequently updated and lack modern JavaScript support.
-JJS aims to address the use case of just embedding a small, modern JavaScript runtime into an application.
+JavaScript engines, like V8, are fantastic, but they bring long compile times, large memory footprints, and can be difficult or impossible to compile for older platforms.
+The small engines, like QuickJS, are not frequently updated and lack modern JavaScript support.
+JJS aims to address the use case of just embedding a small, modern JavaScript engine into an application.

 # Background